sagemath/sagewiki_to_gh-2022-10-10/dynamics/ArithmeticAndComplex.md

  * some kind of coersion model: if you have a map defined over QQ should you be able to take the image of a point over CC (i.e. somewhere you have a well defined embedding) without having to `change_ring()`.
 Something like this works for polynomials.
 This may or may not be a good idea, but if it can be done in a consistent manner it would improve usability in certain situations.

+ * rational point algorithms on subschemes of products of projective space

  * PLEASE ADD MORE...

 == In Progress ==